Brightify/DataMapper/README.md

 struct MyPolymorph: Polymorph {

-    // If B is castable to T and supportedType contains dictionary with key "type" and value "B", then the type to use is B, otherwise does nothing. func polymorphType<T>(for type: T.Type, in supportedType: SupportedType) -> T.Type {
+    // If B is castable to T and supportedType contains a dictionary with key "type" and the value "B", then the type to use is `B`, otherwise does nothing. func polymorphType<T>(for type: T.Type, in supportedType: SupportedType) -> T.Type {
         if let bType = B.self as?
 T.Type, supportedType.dictionary?["type"]?.string == "B" {
             return bType